Ed Mirvish Theatre: Live theatre renovations

-In August 1988, Famous Players agreed to sell their portions of the property (including the Yonge Street entrance) to Cineplex Odeon, on the condition that Cineplex Odeon never presents movies at the theatre.
+In August 1988, Famous Players agreed to sell their portions of the property (including the Yonge Street entrance) to Cineplex Odeon, on the condition that Cineplex Odeon never again present a film at the theatre.
 As a result, the last film to ever play at the Pantages Cinema was Die Hard, starring Bruce Willis.
+The theatre was closed on August 25, 1988.

 Ousted from Cineplex Odeon, Garth Drabinsky and Myron Gottlieb retained control of the theatre's property and created their own theatrical production company, Livent.
 Once the venue was closed, Drabinsky underwent plans to completely restore the theatre back to its original 1920 look.
 Drabinsky wanted to create another Toronto venue that could attract big successful Broadway shows to Toronto, such as the successful run that Cats had enjoyed earlier in the 1980s.

 The architect for the 1988-1989 renovation was David K. Mesbur.
 Interior demolition work removed all the 1973 partition walls, floors, fire exits and passageways.
 The basement underneath the original theatre floor was excavated to allow for deeper below grade spaces to accommodate modern live theatre amenities.
 All of the original plasterwork, some of which had been hidden behind drywall during the 1973 renovation, was restored.
 Architects and designers carefully ensured they were replicating the original design to restore the theatre, which including recreating the grand staircase, Yonge Street ticket box, and the marquee and canopy on Yonge Street.

 In 1989, the original Pantages Theatre name was restored, with a seating capacity of 2,200.